AFObject/AFObject/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=23786" width='300px'>

-🔭 I am interested in the Swift Language, and I've developed some macOS applications written in Swift.
+🔭 I am interested in the Swift Programming Language, and I've developed some macOS applications with Swift.
 I am currently working on project [C+++ IDE](https://www.github.com/23786/Cppp-IDE), which is an IDE for competitive programming on macOS.

 💬 My blog website is at <https://www.nsobjectzyx.tk/>.